-Because the shell also provide different control structures for condition-testing, iteration, variables and other programming related functionality the shell script is considered to be a scripting languages.
+Because the shell typically also provide different control structures for condition-testing, iteration, variables and other programming related functionality the shell script is considered to be a scripting language.

 Typical operations performed by shell scripts include program execution and file manipulation.
 A script which sets up the system environment, runs programs, and does any necessary cleanup, logging, etc. is typically called a wrapper script.